 How Much Sleep Is Enough?

 Most adults need between seven and nine hours of restful sleep every night.
-This means natural sleep that is not induced by over-the-counter or prescription sleeping medications, alcohol, or other other drugs.
+This means natural sleep that is not induced by over-the-counter or prescription sleeping medications, alcohol, or other drugs.
 Sleeping medications do not provide the deep level of rejuvenation that comes with natural sleep, and they come with serious side effects and risks, including addiction.

 If you fall asleep easily, sleep soundly, and wake up feeling refreshed and alert after seven to nine hours, you are getting enough restful sleep.
 If not, here are some steps you can take to get the deep rest you need.